yutarohtanaka/yutarohtanaka/README.md

 **he graduated from columbia engineering, where he studied applied math/biomedical informatics. he also does other, non-coding things sometimes.**

 #### about yutaro
-- i am currently based in boston :us: / tokyo :jp:
+- i'm currently based in boston :us: / tokyo :jp:
 - i currently work at the dana-farber cancer institute, department of pediatric oncology in the [gillani lab](https://gillanilab.dana-farber.org/). i'm also fortunate to be affiliated with the [van allen](https://vanallenlab.dana-farber.org/) and [janeway](https://janewaylab.dana-farber.org) labs at dana-farber, and the broad institute, cancer program.
-  - we aim to better understand why and how these rare, aggressive pediatric solid tumor cancers arise, develop, and metastasize (travel and plant themselves in different parts of the body).
+  - we aim to understand why and how these rare, aggressive pediatric solid tumors arise, develop, and metastasize (travel and plant themselves in different parts of the body).
-  - our group's longer term goal is to provide insights into how we might be able to target, treat and provide therapeutic options for them.
+  - our ultimate goal is to provide insights into how we might be able to target, treat and provide therapeutic options for them.
-  - we do this by applying computational biology methods to different kinds of "omics" data (eg. genomics, transcriptomics, epigenomics).
+  - we do this by applying computational biology methods to different kinds of "omics" (eg. genomics, transcriptomics, epigenomics) data.
+---
 - i graduated from columbia engineering in may 2023 majoring in applied mathematics (with a quantitative biology focus) and minoring in biomedical engineering and philosophy.
   - i was incredibly fortunate to have the opportunity to do research in the [tatonetti lab](https://tatonettilab.org) working on understanding and building databases for adverse drug events and pharmacogenomics using population genomics, data science, and natural language processing.
-  - i am also extremely greatful to have had the opportunity to work at the [zhao lab](https://zhaolab.rockefeller.edu/) (the rockefeller university), [sumikura lab](https://www.grips.ac.jp/list/en/facultyinfo/sumikura_koichi/) (the national graduate institute of policy studies), [utec](http://www.ut-ec.co.jp/english/), [forest inc.](https://www.forest-inc.jp/), [lily medtech](https://www.lilymedtech.com/en/), and [micin](https://micin.jp/en) through various research internships. through these positions, i was fortunate to have very diverse opportunities to tackle different computational problems, contribute to quantitative academic research and strategic industry efforts, found/lead data science teams, and mentor/supervise both younger and more senior colleagues.
+  - i'm also extremely greatful to have had the opportunity to work at the [zhao lab](https://zhaolab.rockefeller.edu/) (the rockefeller university), [sumikura lab](https://www.grips.ac.jp/list/en/facultyinfo/sumikura_koichi/) (the national graduate institute of policy studies, japan), [utec](http://www.ut-ec.co.jp/english/), [forest inc.](https://www.forest-inc.jp/), [lily medtech](https://www.lilymedtech.com/en/), and [micin](https://micin.jp/en) through various research internships. through these positions, i was fortunate to have very diverse opportunities to tackle different computational problems, develop my own research questions, contribute to quantitative academic research and strategic industry efforts, found/lead data science teams, and mentor/supervise both younger and more senior colleagues.
 - before my undergraduate studies, i grew up in japan (osaka and nara), and england (cambridge and leeds).

 ---

 #### my academic interests
-- **my current research interests are the development and application of computational/statistical methods and resources to contribute to the understanding of biological mechanisms and discovery of therapeutic targets in pediatric and rare diseases**
+- **my current research interests are the development and application of computational/statistical methods and resources to contribute to the systematic understanding of biological mechanisms and discovery of therapeutic targets in pediatric and rare diseases**
   - more broadly, i'm interested in the questions that involve some intersection of
-    - applying *computational biology / biomedical informatics / natural language processing / statistical genetics* **methods**
+    - **methods** : application of *computational biology / biomedical informatics / natural language processing / statistical genetics*
-    - developing *machine-friendly / large-scale / inclusive and representative* **data resources**
+    - **resources** : development of *machine-friendly / large-scale / inclusive / representative* datasets
-    - studying *pediatric cancers / rare diseases / precision pharmacology / underrepresented populations in biomedicine* **domains**
+    - **domains** : dissection of *pediatric cancers / rare diseases / precision pharmacology / biomedically underrepresented populations*
 - my recent work (that has been somewhat polished) is available on [google scholar](https://scholar.google.com/citations?user=w7241CQAAAAJ&hl=en) or [orcid](https://orcid.org/0009-0004-1060-7065). more (hopefully) coming soon!
 - i can be most easily reached at yutaro_tanaka [at] dfci.harvard.edu .
 - happy to collaborate, talk anything and everything computational biology and data science! (i am also happy to talk wet-lab but no guarantees...)
+- another interest of mine is the "science of science" - in short, the use of (computational) approaches to understand how to we make "science" more interpretable, effective, predictable, and inclusive.

 ---